Visko93/Tractian/README.md

 - Will need to share state between Viewer component and the Leaf so we need to create a context `ViewerContext`
 - Processing data into the tree?? probably use recursion to build the trees base case being related to the locationID and parentId, returning a <Leaf> component.
 - Will also need to provide the current assets selection based on the client, don't need an context for that, but probably good to create a hook, useClientSelection => {assets}, so probably good to add a useSearch as a hook to add a chain dependency useClientSelection => {assets} => useSearch(assets) => {results}
+- Needs a fake client to make the calls to the fake api

 - Context
   - ViwerContext